 Participants need to arrive in Fort Simpson with First Air, or before 12 noon with their own vehicle.
 Following a pick-up at the airport, your guide will hold a pre-trip orientation with lunch at the MacKenzie Rest Inn.
 Personal clothing and bags not required for the trip can be left in our van and our driver will bring them to our base.
 These will be waiting for you at Blackstone Territorial Park upon completion of your trip.
 Charter flight to Rabbitkettle Lake or Gravel Bar. (weather permitting) This breathtaking flight takes us over the Nahanni Range, Ram Plateau and on up the river to Rabbitkettle Lake.
 We will set up camp where we land, have dinner and get a good night's sleep.

-Planned activities include an interpretive hike, guided by Nahanni National Park personal to view the Rabbitkettle Hot Spring and Tufa Mounds.
+Planned activities include an interpretive hike, guided by Nahanni National Park personnel (subject to availability of Park staff) to view the Rabbitkettle Hot Spring and Tufa Mounds.
 We then begin down river canoeing to Virginia Falls.
 On the Nahanni River our trip continues with a few days of easy paddling which provides a good opportunity for refining canoeing skills.
 This section of the river is dominated by U -shaped valleys which were scoured out by advancing cordilleran glaciers thousands of years ago.
 We paddle 120 km (72 mi.) on the smooth flowing water to Virginia Falls where we arrive on day 5.

 Everyone will appreciate a rest day at Virginia Falls.
 At over 90 m (300 ft.)
 Virginia Falls is twice the height of Niagara, and is the spectacular centerpiece of Nahanni National Park.
 The options for these days are many - you can lounge in the group camping area, explore the Falls with your camera, or strike off on an invigorating hike to the grassy summit of Sunblood Mountain.
 Virginia Falls is a fascinating place to discover.